NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 You can try uploading a photo of your I.D. another time or use a better internet connection.
 For example, you should make sure you are using Wi-Fi instead of your phone’s cellular data.
 Try using a different Wi-Fi connection if the one you are using doesn’t work.

-If you keep getting this message, contact us so we can try to fix the problem.
+If you keep getting this message, [Contact us](/contact?error=CID4002 "Contact us") so we can try to fix the problem.

 <a href="../withoutid">Find out how to prove who you are without using photo I.D.</a>